 No problem with live view or EVFs, but a big issue on analogue cameras especially if you shoot slide film which leaves no room for cropping.
 So, you have to operate the frame selection lever (if present on your camera) manually or fix it with some paper squeezed in (you will find all the details in various online reviews).
 The Rollei 40/2.8 I wrote about earlier suffers from the same problem by the way.
 But there, you could solve it easily by using a different LTM to M mount adapter.

-Photos shot on film and 40/2
+Photos shot with the Leica CL analogue rangefinder camera on film and 40/2

 The Elmar-C 90/4 is easier to handle because it is compact, too, but not tiny.
 It is lightweight but solid.
 It has the same lens hood/filter issue with the strange M39x0.75 thread.
 This becomes even more prominent because, when shooting black and white, you want to use this lens with a yellow filter as a standard.
 Why that?
 It will considerably improve the somewhat limited contrast of the optic.